quelea-projection/quelea-projection.github.io/docs/Installation_Instructions.md

 ## System requirements

 Quelea should run on Windows, Linux or MacOS.
-The developers all use Windows in their day to day work on Quelea, so that will be the most stable platform by implication, A \`deb\` package is provided for debian based installs (including Ubuntu) but all other platforms, including MacOS, will require the cross platform jar installer (which will require the JRE to be installed first.)
+Most of the developers use Windows in their day to day work on Quelea, so that will be the most stable platform by implication.
+The cross platform jar installer (which will require the JRE to be installed first) should work on all operating systems, but there is also native installers which you can read about below.

 Generally, any modern machine should be ok to run Quelea, but we would recommend at a minimum: